 Nature at School

-Nature at School is a slate of free, live, interactive, virtual lessons with DNR educators.
-Developed for formal classroom teachers of grades 3-12, we've also adapted some lessons for preK-2.
-We required a minimum of 10 students.
-For smaller groups, or homeschool students, our recorded webinar series allows any student, parent or teacher to participate and can be seen inbthis YouTube playlist.
+Sessions are free, but we require a minimum of 10 students.
+For smaller groups, or homeschool students, our recorded webinar series allows any student, parent or teacher to participate and can be seen in this YouTube playlist.

 A wide variety of topics await you

 Live virtual programs are available from after Thanksgiving through spring break each year.
-Registration opens in September for classroom teachers to book their programs.

 Birds Are My Peeps